Second, you really don’t want life to be fair.

 And on a more personal, pragmatic, earthly level, we should ask ourselves: Do we really want God to even out the score?
 For us in wealthy, rich America, that might mean taking some things away from us and giving them to the less fortunate.
 Or someone more appreciative.

-Third, a heart of ingratitude and entitlement is evident of a deeper problem with God.
+Third, a heart of ingratitude and entitlement is evidence of a deeper problem with God.

 This is what worries me most about entitlement.
 It is saying to God: I do not trust you to be my Father, to take care of my needs, to love me and care for me.